 The wireless card which ships with the device has poor range and poor Linux compatibility.
-I swapped mine out with the following card and I recommend you do, too:
+I swapped mine out with an Intel 7265 and I recommend you do, too:

 When I first tried to use pure Debian, I found the driver wasn't present (it's non-free ya know) and had to download the Linux 4.3+ Driver.
 Mint shouldn't need it, but just in case:

 By default Mint 17.3 comes with the Linux kernel 3.19.
 A bunch of new Skylake compatibility arrived in kernel 4.4, 4.5, and 4.6.
 You'll want to upgrade to that: